-Themes Areas of Focus Recommendations HASCAP / Financial institutions must be ready to receive HASCAP applications by February 2021 V HASCAP must be available on a per property basis RRRF funding must prioritize supporting tourism stakeholders RRRF RRRF program must be available on a per property basis enc RRRF must be made available to not-for-profit tourism associations with contractual relationships but no staff and support Destination Marketing Organization Supporting Business Solvency CERS Enable access to the 90% top up for businesses that are impacted by limitations on mass gatherings and travel restrictions, and include businesses that have provided essential services but have not closed due to the eligibility criteria i.
-An extension and enhancement of the CERS program for hard hit businesses, including deeper support for medium-sized businesses.
-Bus CEWS An extension and enhancement of CEWS at 75% targeting hard hit industries until the end of 2021 ting Ensure CEWS works for seasonal businesses, associations and other tourism business-es that show no revenues in specific period due to business cycles poor Base CEWS year-to-date revenue comparison on 2019 or a rolling reduction for 12 months Sup Modify CEWS criteria to include 100% of the costs to carry furloughed employees Provide immediate liquidity for the aviation sector by supporting carriers, airports and by providing sufficient funding to government service providers such as NavCan and Canadian Air Transport Security Authority (CATSA) Aviation Support Establish incentives for airlines to maintain service to remote communities Eliminate airport ground lease rent bū in > Safety and Testing Provide tourism businesses with tax credits to help defray costs associated with safety protocols npio afet Safety and Testing Safety Borders Provide government financial support for rapid testing char S Provide federal guidance on a policy roadmap to safely re-open provincial/territorial and international borders O Use current international and industry data and available science to inform the re-duction or elimination of quarantine measures Unlocking Potential Provide a tax incentive to Canadians for the 2021/2022 tax years to travel locally or within Canada loba Re-introduce the federally funded Marquee Tourism Events Program (MTEP) la Gl itive Develop a Business Events and Urban Recovery funding program Keeping Canada Globally Competitive Provide top up funding to Destination Canada ig Ca Reinstate a visitor GST rebate program for international visitors epin Labour Provide funding for labour market research and skill and capacity building programs Ř. Extend work visas for a full year and waive fees until 2022 and ensure immigration programs meet future tourism labour demands
+Themes Areas of Focus Recommendations √ HASCAP Financial institutions must be ready to receive HASCAP applications by February 2021 HASCAP must be available on a per property basis RRRF RRRF funding must prioritize supporting tourism stakeholders ģ RRRF program must be available on a per property basis lver RRRF must be made available to not-for-profit tourism associations with contractual relationships but no staff and support Destination Marketing Organization Supporting Business Solvency CERS Enable access to the 90% top up for businesses that are impacted by limitations on mass gatherings and travel restrictions, and include businesses that have provided essential services but have not closed due to the eligibility criteria usin Increase CEWS subsidy to 85% for hardest hit businesses until the end of summer 2021 a Be CEWS Ensure CEWS works for seasonal businesses, associations and other tourism business-es that show no revenues in specific period due to business cycles orti Base CEWS year-to-date revenue comparison on 2019 or a rolling reduction for 12 months ddn Modify CEWS criteria to include 100% of the costs to carry furloughed employees Ø Aviation Support Provide immediate liquidity for the aviation sector by supporting carriers, airports and by providing sufficient funding to government service providers such as NavCan and Canadian Air Transport Security Authority (CATSA).
+Establish incentives for airlines to maintain service to remote communities.
+Eliminate airport ground lease rent. þΩ Safety Provide tourism businesses with tax credits to help defray costs associated with safety protocols nin Y and Testing Provide government financial support for rapid testing Championing Safety Borders Provide federal guidance on a policy roadmap to safely re-open provincial/territorial and international borders Char S Use current international and industry data and available science to inform the re-duction or eliminate ose current international and industry data and available science to inform the re-duction of elimination of quarantine measures.
+Provide a tax incentive to Canadians for the 2021/2022 tax years to travel locally or within Canada. loba Re-introduce the federally funded Marquee Tourism Events Program (MTEP) da G itive Unlocking Potential Develop a Business Events and Urban Recovery funding program Keeping Canada Globally Competitive Provide top up funding to Destination Canada ig Ç. Com Reinstate a visitor GST rebate program for international visitors epin Labour Provide funding for labour market research and skill and capacity building programs Ř. Extend work visas for a full year and waive fees until 2022 and ensure immigration programs meet future tourism labour demands